-Today, People's Resource Center (PRC) operates one of the largest food pantry programs in the western Chicago suburbs, providing nearly 30,000 low-income DuPage County residents with basic human services and relationship-based educational programs to create paths to self-sufficiency.
+Today, People's Resource Center (PRC) operates one of the largest food pantry programs in Chicago's western suburbs, providing nearly 26,000 low-income DuPage County residents with basic human services and relationship-based educational programs to help create paths to self-sufficiency.

-People's Resource Center has offered leadership for the community's response to emerging needs by supporting the development of innovative programs, including:
+People's Resource Center has always offered strong leadership for the county's response to emerging needs through the development of innovative programs, including:

-• Establishing a countywide food pantry in 1975 to respond to hunger in DuPage County
+- Establishing a countywide food pantry in 1975 to respond to hunger

-• Establishing the DuPage Community Clinic (now operating independently) in 1988 to meet the health needs of uninsured residents, followed by a Dental Clinic in 1996 to meet the need for free dental services
+- Establishing the DuPage Community Clinic (now operating independently) in 1988 to meet the health needs of uninsured residents, followed by a Dental Clinic (now closed) in 1996 to meet the need for free dental services

-• Establishing computer access and training program in 1997 to address the “digital divide”
+- Establishing computer access and training programs in 1997 to teach digital literacy

-• Forming literacy classes in 1997 to teach basic reading skills, ESL, and offer assistance with GED and citizenship tests.
+- Forming comprehensive literacy classes in 1997 to teach basic reading skills, ESL, and offer assistance with GED and citizenship tests

-• Creating PRC's Art Program in 1997 to encourage artistic self-expression for low-income women
+- Creating PRC's Art Program in 1997 to encourage artistic self-expression and provide art therapy programs

-• Opening a second location in Southeast DuPage to respond to the growing need and changing demographics in DuPage County following the recession in 2008.
+- Opening a second location in the county's Southeast section to respond to the growing need and changing demographics in DuPage following the 2008 recession

-• Purchasing a larger, permanent home in Westmont to provide services to those in Southeast DuPage in 2014.
-The facility opened in April 2015.
+- Purchasing a larger, permanent site in Westmont to provide services to those in Southeast DuPage in 2014.
+This facility opened in April 2015

-During the past decade, poverty has moved from the city of Chicago into its suburbs—in DuPage County, the poverty rate has doubled.
-For a community experiencing a significant demographic shift—becoming less white, less wealthy, and much more multicultural—People's Resource Center plays a significant leadership role in introducing the community to its new neighbors.
-People's Resource Center is exemplary among local agencies for its significant contributions toward building multicultural community in DuPage County.
+During the past decade, poverty has moved from the city of Chicago into its suburbs.
+In DuPage County, alone, the poverty rate has doubled.
+As our area has experienced significant demographic shifts, People's Resource Center continues to play a key leadership role by introducing and educating the community members about its new neighbors.
+People's Resource Center is exemplary among local agencies for its significant contributions toward building multicultural communities in DuPage County.

-In 2012, Miracles Relied Upon: A History of the People's Resource Center was written and published by longtime PRC leaders Margaret and Warren Roth.
-The book chronicles PRC's founding and nearly 40 years of history.
-To order a copy of the book ($10 suggested donation), contact People's Resource Center at 630-682-5402 or order through Amazon.
+Miracles Relied Upon: A History of the People's Resource Center was written and published in 2012 by longtime PRC leaders Margaret and Warren Roth.
+The book chronicles PRC's founding and nearly 40 years of history, and was a reference for some information provided above.